rene0/dcf77pi/README.md

 * wintermonth = month in which daylight saving time ends
 * leapsecmonths = months (in UTC) in which a leap second might be inserted

-realfreq should be the average value output by readpin.c for the 't' variable (the value just before the closing bracket).
+realfreq should be the average value output by readpin for the 't' variable (the value just before the closing bracket).

 The end of the minute is noted by the absence of high pulses.
 An absence of